lending-llama/lending-llama-2022-05/extras/transcript.md

 Of the many [code smells](https://en.wikipedia.org/wiki/Code_smell), which we eliminate by refactoring, my favorite by far is duplication.
 It is deceptively simple, yet consequential.

-1. Duplication, over time, introduces subtle differences in behavior between different parts of the system.
+1. Duplication, over time, leads to subtle differences in behavior between different parts of the system.
 2. Duplication can make a system harder to understand because from reading code alone it is not obvious that something is supposed to be the same as something else.
-This compounds.
-As it becomes harder and harder to see the forest for the trees.
+This compounds; it becomes harder and harder to see the forest for the trees.

 Conversely, removing duplication ([DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)-ing) drives technical design.
 When we remove duplication, we create a new code unit which we need to name and to place.
 This requires us to better understand our system. – We have to thank Kent Beck, J.B.
 Rainsberger and Martin Fowler for [advancing our understanding](https://martinfowler.com/bliki/BeckDesignRules.html) of this interplay between removing duplication and revealing intent.